Get help with your child care costs

 - If your start date is greater than 6 months, you must submit your documents within 6 months of your preferred start date.

-Identification (one of the following for all family members)
+One of the following for all family members if you were born in Canada

 - Canadian Birth Certificate